pubnub/contiki/README.md

   with your code

 - `pubnubDemo.c` : A simple demo of how the library should be used.
-  Build this (with pubnub.c and Contiki) for a basic example of stuff works.
+  Build this (with pubnub.c and Contiki) for a basic example of how stuff works.

 - `pubnub.t.c` : The unit test.
 It uses the cgreen unit testing library